Dual-Life/Pod-Usage/README.md

 # ACKNOWLEDGMENTS

+Nicolas R (ATOOMIC) for setting up the Github repo and modernizing this package.

 rjbs for refactoring Pod::Usage to not use Pod::Parser any more.

 Steven McDougall <swmcd@world.std.com> for his help and patience with re-writing this manpage.

 # SEE ALSO